What Is SAFe?

-- How do we align the enterprise toward common business and technical goals?
+- How do we align the company toward its business and technical goals?
 How do we make better decisions to improve our economic outcomes?

 - How do we deliver new value on a predictable schedule so that the rest of the business can plan and execute?
 How do we improve the quality of our solutions and delight our customers?

-- How do we scale Agile practices from the team to the larger program and business unit, and across the enterprise, to deliver better results?
-How do we organize teams around value so that our programs deliver it effectively and avoid the delays and bureaucracy inherent in a traditional, hierarchical structure?
-How do we manage and minimize dependencies between teams, programs, and value streams?
+- How do we scale Agile practices from the team to the program and business unit, and across the enterprise, to deliver better results?
+How do we organize people around value so that our programs deliver it effectively and avoid the delays and bureaucracy inherent in a traditional, hierarchical structure?
+How do we manage and minimize dependencies between teams, programs, and Value Streams?

 - How do we create an environment that fosters collaboration, innovation, and relentless improvement?
 How do we unlock the intrinsic motivation of the people who do this work?
 How can we change our culture so that it tolerates failure and rewards risk-taking and continuous learning?
 How can we help our teams improve without getting in the way?

-- How do we know that the new ways of working are more effective?
-How do we know what our Agile teams are doing and measure how well they’re performing?
+- How do we know what our Agile teams are doing and measure how well they’re performing?

 SAFe supports the full range of development environments with four out-the-box configurations, as illustrated in Figure 1.